 Although these creatures are small, they cause significant damage.

-Fortunately, aquarium salt can help to eliminate these organisms and give the fish a better chance of recovery.
+Fortunately, aquarium salt helps eliminate these organisms and give the fish a better chance of recovery.

 To treat such infections, fish owners use aquarium salt.